 Services for Faculty

 Additional copy policy: Please note that we will order an additional copy of a title owned by (or on order at) another Five College library only when essential for supporting teaching, learning and research at Smith College.
-Faculty requests for books must indicate that a Smith copy is essential for supporting teaching, learning and research at Smith by using the following notation: SC copy essential.

 The addition of new subscriptions is governed by our Serials Policy.
 Please contact your Library Liaison to discuss options.